MechanicalRabbit/DataKnots.jl/doc/src/internals.md

 # DataKnots' Internals Walk-Though

-This document is a walk-though of the DataKnots' backend for those that wish to help with implementation or write extensions.
+This document is a walk-though of the DataKnots' backend for those that wish to better understand its operation or write extensions.
 It's meant to complement existing internals documentation.

     using DataKnots:
         @VectorTree,